Nancy Grazzini-Olson President

 Nancy Grazzini-Olson has been Thunderbird’s President since 1990, and owner of our Company since 2000.
-Under her leadership, Thunderbird has grown to become one of the premiere providers of flight training and general aviation services in the upper Midwest.
+Under her leadership, Thunderbird has grown to become one of the leading providers of flight training and general aviation services in the upper Midwest.
 Nancy is a graduate of the University of Minnesota, Twin Cities, and she is active in numerous business and philanthropic activities in the Twin Cities region.

-Chief Flight Instructor
+Fred Nauer Chief Flight Instructor

-Fred Nauer has been involved in aircraft maintenance and flying in the Air Force, flew as a first officer in the airlines, worked in a college aerospace program, and as an aircrew training instructor at Delta/Northwest Airlines, Inc. While United States Air Force, his first assignment was as an Aircraft Maintenance Officer.
+Fred Nauer’s been involved in aircraft maintenance and flying in the Air Force, flew as a first officer in the airlines, worked in a college aerospace program, and as an aircrew training instructor at Delta/Northwest Airlines, Inc. While United States Air Force, his first assignment was as an Aircraft Maintenance Officer.

 He supervised crew chiefs (aircraft mechanics), avionics technicians and engine mechanics.
 He was chosen to go to navigator training and was assigned to fly the F-4E as a Weapons System Officer (WSO) after graduation.
 As a WSO he was trained in California, fought the Cold War in West Germany and finished up in North Carolina.
 After he was released from the Air Force, he started pilot training.
 Because of his experience as a navigator, he progressed very quickly through the training and became both a ground instructor and a flight instructor.

-Director of Maintenance
+Paul Bloch Director of Maintenance

-Chief Pilot – 135 Operations
+Christopher M. Cape Chief Pilot – 135 Operations

 Chris has worked for Thunderbird Aviation since 2006.
 He began his tenure here as Operations Manager of our Crystal Airport location, where he worked to rebrand the business from Academy Flight Operations to Thunderbird Aviation Crystal.
 In June 2007, he accepted a position as Operations Manager of our Flying Cloud location and also assumed the role of Chief Pilot for our Air Carrier operations.
 In August 2008, Chris was promoted to General Manager, overseeing all operations at both locations, as well as assuming the role of Director of Operations on Thunderbird’s FAR 135 Air Carrier Certificate.
 In 2017, he refocused his duties in the 135 operations and is now Chief Pilot and 135 Operations.
 Before arriving at Thunderbird, Chris spent seven years as a commercial pilot, flying for both US Airways Express/Piedmont Airlines and Atlantic Southeast Airlines.
 Chris graduated from the University of North Dakota, Grand Forks, and holds both a Master of Science degree in Aviation and a Bachelor of Science degree in Commercial Aviation.
 He has over 5,500 hours of flying experience and is type rated in various aircraft, including the De Havilland Dash 8 and Bombardier CRJ.